daqians/Focus/README.md

 Use [RapidMiner](https://rapidminer.com/) + the [Text Proecessing](https://marketplace.rapidminer.com/UpdateServer/faces/product_details.xhtml?productId=rmx_text) extension to run the process.

-With downloaded ontologies, Fcous metrics can be obtained by following scripts
+With downloaded Knowledge Based schemas (KBSs), Fcous metrics can be obtained by following scripts

-FCAGenerator: generate FCAs by schemas [FCA_singleEtype1, FCA_SumUpEtype1]
+FCAGenerator: generate FCAs by KBSs.

-FCA_Analyzer: make a statistics of FCA of Schemas [Results/Sta_of_FCAs.csv]
+FCA_Analyzer: make a statistics of FCAs.

-GenerateCues: generate Cues for schemas [Cue/...]
+GenerateCues: generate Cues for KBSs and entity types (Etypes).

-Sta_Cue&Freq: Statistics of Cues and Freqs [Results/sta_schemas.csv]
+Sta_Cue&Freq: Statistics of Cues.

-VennG4Etypes: visualization of three kinds of statistics
+VennG4Etypes: visualization of all kinds of metrics.